 With increasing homelessness, a soft approach to criminal prosecution, and the ongoing embracing of illegal immigration, violent crimes are increasing after having seen a reduction the past few years.
 According to The Trace, “homicides are sharply up this year” in California as a whole, and cities such as Oakland, with a 26% increase, have seen a significant increase in the number of murders.
 With the jump in violent crimes, what steps has California’s government taken to reduce certain crimes?
-They recently passed the controversial bill SB 145, which will ultimately end up reducing accountability and sentences for adults who sexually assault children as young as 14.
-What a brilliant idea.
+They recently passed the controversial bill SB 145.
 Apparently, California’s leadership believes the pedophile community had been treated unfairly.

 Get your FREE Gadsden Flag here: I Love My Freedom